Leading Causes of Death By Age in the U.S. [2022 Update]

 The Centers for Disease Control and Prevention (CDC) reports that there were more than 2.9 million deaths reported in the U.S. in 2019, with nearly two-thirds due to cardiovascular disease or cancer.

-This article will detail causes of death by age group:
+This article will detail the leading causes of death for each of the four age groups below:

-Before we go into the age-based breakdown, let’s look at the aggregate picture of deaths in the U.S.
+Before we focus on each of the four age groups mentioned above, let’s look at an aggregate view of what causes death in the U.S.

 |Age Group (Years)||Population||Deaths||Per 1,000|